-If you want to cut down on screen time with your kids, but need to clean the house, cook or just take a few minutes for ourselves, it can be hard to think of fun things that will keep them distracted long enough.
-There are options, though.
-Sure, they take a bit more energy than just plopping a child in front of a screen (which is totally okay if you do, mama!), but encouraging your child to do something constructive is always worth the extra effort.
+If you want to cut down on screen time for your kids, but you also need to get stuff done—or just take a few minutes for yourself—it can be hard to think of fun ways to keep kids engaged and busy.
+This list of 20 tech-free ways to entertain your preschooler or toddler may take a bit more energy or advance planning than just handing your child your phone (which is totally okay too, mama!), but encouraging your child to do something constructive is worth the extra effort.

-Here are 20 old-school and fun ways to keep your preschooler busy:
+Here are 20 old-school and fun activities to keep kids busy:

 1. Create a game box.

-Fill a box full of things your child can play with alone—items like coloring books, playing cards, or easy puzzles.
+Fill a box with things your child can play with alone—items like coloring books, playing cards, or easy puzzles.
 When you need to keep your kids busy, give them the box.
-They might resist at first, but the more you do it, the more they'll accept “game box time" as part of their routine.
+While your child might resist a bit at first, but the more you do it, the more they'll accept “game box time" as part of their routine.

 2. Have them make their own cartoon.

 Instead of watching cartoons, have your children make their own.
 Give them a piece of paper and some crayons, and ask them to draw you a hero and a bad guy.
 When they're done, let them come back and tell you their hero's story.

 If you're cooking or cleaning, let them assist you.
 Give them a job they can handle.
 For young kids, that might be stringing beans or setting the table.
 For older kids, that might be slicing vegetables, sweeping the house or taking out the recycling.